HobbesUnleashed/hangman/README.md

 ## Manual Testing

 The game was manually tested extensively using codeanywhere terminal, and once the website was deployed on Heroku it was manually tested again, during the creation of the code to the end.
-Testing of rules display, select difficulty input validation, gallows ASCII image display, correct and incorrect answers and finally win or lose display, play again and change level features.
+Testing of rules display, select difficulty, input validation, gallows ASCII image display, correct and incorrect answers and finally win or lose display, play again and change level features.